- 2017-2018 Incoming Student Handbook - Exchange Application

 - Get a UGA student ID.
 THE UGA ID is a very important document and it grants access to most of UGA facilities/services.
 It contains a student’s 81#, which is the UGAID number.
 For example, students use the UGA ID to ride the city bus for free, to have student discounts around town (on and off-campus), and so forth.
 To get a UGA student ID, a student needs to take a photo ID (passport, driver’s license, etc.) and $20 to the UGA Card Office.
 The UGA ID is ready after a few minutes.
 This is a one-time fee (unless a student loses the UGA ID and needs another one).
 For more information, please check the UGA Card Office website.

-- Check-in with the ECV dorm.
+- Check-in with your assigned dorm.
 Once the UGA ID is activated, students must check in with the student housing facility they were assigned to.
 A check-in form will need to be filled out.
 UGA Housing staff will hand in apartment and mailbox keys and a stick on the UGA ID that shows which specific building was assigned to the student.
 To have access to the dorm, the student will need to swipe the UGA ID, and type a four-digit passcode that can set up here after the check-in.
 For more information about housing on campus, check out the University Housing website.

 - Attend the Orientation events.
 Attend the International Student Life Orientation and the Office of International Education Orientation.
 Both events will provide students with important information about the student life at the University of Georgia.
 Topics such as staying safe in a foreign country, academic policies, registration for classes, immigration issues, student account management, health insurance enrollment and many others will be discussed.